 For the past two decades, I’ve identified as a “student“; however, going to school was never a huge part of my life.
 I didn’t have the typical college experience.
 I lived in the dorms for 2-3 months during the summer and that was basically it!
 Now, reflecting back, I question whether I’m going to regret the decisions I made throughout my college years.
 I never went to a fraternity party, haha.
 In my first year of college, I joined numerous clubs and organizations, but by my second year, I had pretty much devoted myself to work and internships.

 In celebration of my undergrad graduation, I wanted to do a quick recap of my years at Arizona State and list the classes I took — in case I lose access to my ASU account, I want to be able to look back on this, haha.

 My First Year at ASU

 During my first semester, I was living with my auntie in Glendale, AZ and the commute to campus was over 45 minutes each way.
-I also joined a sorority (Sigma Kappa), Pre-Pharmacy Club, Vietnamese Student Association, and American Mathematical Society.
+I also joined a sorority (Sigma Kappa), Pre-Pharmacy Club, the Vietnamese Student Association, and the American Mathematical Society.
 On my first day of class, I couldn’t find my ENG 101 class and ended up being over 10 minutes late.
 I started crying and was often stressed with being away from my family in Tucson.

 In my second semester, I moved out with some friends and lived closer to campus.
-I also started working at a nail salon and was still a member of Sigma Kappa, Vietnamese Student Association, and the American Mathematical Society.
+I also started working at a nail salon and was still a member of Sigma Kappa, the Vietnamese Student Association, and the American Mathematical Society.
 During the summer, I interned for a photographer (Karlie Colleen) and a freelance social media specialist (Blake Patricia).
-In addition, I also worked at the nail salon.
+In addition, I also worked at a nail salon.